 The presentation was very well prepared, still did not feel "artificially perfect".
 I enjoyed speaker trying to incorporate the audience into his speech by asking questions.
 A pleasant part of the presentation was the audio-visual aid.
 Even when faced with technical difficulties, the speaker kept a cool head and proved the ability to cope with an unexpected situation.

 Considering the use of language, it was adequate with respect to the audience.
 The pace of the speech matched the topic and was easy to follow.
-Now and then I was a little disturbed, when the speaker was searching for a specific thought he wanted to mention and had probably written in his notes.
+Now and then, I was a little disturbed, when the speaker was searching for a specific thought he wanted to mention and had probably written in his notes.

 The quality of slides could be improved by reduction of overflowing text and picture miniatures.
 Moreover, I think the presentation could have been structured more clearly.
-The beginning seemed a little chaotic as I was not sure about the topic and what was I about to learn.
+The beginning seemed a little chaotic as I was not sure about the topic and what I was about to learn.
 As the presentation followed, at times I had a feeling that different perspectives of creativity were blending into each other and I could not distinguish the transition from one view to another.

+-great!

+Style comment: The text might include a clearer concluding sentence.

 14) The presentation was obviously well prepared, it had a suitably structured logical sequence.
 The topic of the talk was clearly stated – creativity.
 However, in my opinion, the aim of the presentation could have been better introduced.
 I did not have a great understanding of what to expect in the beginning, but throughout the talk I found out.
 I really liked the summary and conclusion, which nicely consolidated the talk.
 The story which began in the introduction and ended in the conclusion was a nice touch.